 The next day Adam and I had to separate to attend two awards ceremonies at the exact same time, one at each school.
-I was so proud of Davis’ straight As all year as well as some other accomplishments that hadn’t come so easy for him.
+I was so proud of Davis’s straight A’s all year as well as some other accomplishments that hadn’t come so easy for him.
 But when he and another little girl from his class were awarded the Citizenship Award, I felt such immense joy that he is thriving right where he is.
-Momma is not worried anymore!

 I was kind of floating that morning.
-Adam took us all out to a family brunch and I could hardly talk because I was processing my fears/concerns/worries to the reality that my kids are just fine.
+Adam took us all out to a family brunch and I could hardly talk because I was processing my fears/concerns/worries to the reality that my kids are just fine… thriving, really.

 Because I can worry with the best of them, I think I may begin listing my fears on paper so I can later write down examples that may help alleviate those fears.